• MONIT Widget

 • Battery

-Batteries are expected to function for a certain number of cycles.
-A cycle is the sum of total and partial discharge cycles throughout the life of the battery.
+The Cycle Count tracks battery usage over time.
+Batteries are designed for a specific number of cycles (typically 1000).
+A cycle represents the sum of all complete and partial discharge events throughout the battery's life.

 • Network